thruflo/weblayer/doc/userguide.rst

 Each application requires an :py:class:`~weblayer.interfaces.ISettings` implementation and an :py:class:`~weblayer.interfaces.IPathRouter`.
 These are passed in to your :py:class:`~weblayer.interfaces.IWSGIApplication` when it is initialised, most commonly using the :py:class:`~weblayer.bootstrap.Bootstrapper`.

-When HTTP requests come in to your application, :py:class:`~weblayer.interfaces.IWSGIApplication` uses the :py:class:`~weblayer.interfaces.IPathRouter` implementation to map the incoming requests to an :py:class:`~weblayer.interfaces.IRequestHandler` that is instantiated with a :py:class:`~weblayer.interfaces.IRequest`, :py:class:`~weblayer.interfaces.IResponse` and the :py:class:`~weblayer.interfaces.ISettings`.
-The :py:class:`~weblayer.interfaces.IRequestHandler` then uses the :py:class:`~weblayer.interfaces.IMethodSelector` implementation to select which of its methods will handle the request.
+When HTTP requests come in to your application, :py:class:`~weblayer.interfaces.IWSGIApplication` uses the :py:class:`~weblayer.interfaces.IPathRouter` to map the incoming requests to an :py:class:`~weblayer.interfaces.IRequestHandler` that is instantiated with an :py:class:`~weblayer.interfaces.IRequest` that encapsulates the incoming request, a vanilla :py:class:`~weblayer.interfaces.IResponse` and the :py:class:`~weblayer.interfaces.ISettings`.

+The :py:class:`~weblayer.interfaces.IRequestHandler` then uses the :py:class:`~weblayer.interfaces.IMethodSelector` to select a method (`def get()`, `def post()` etc.) to call to handle the request.
+The method is then called with `*args` and `**kwargs` derived from the incoming request path by the :py:class:`~weblayer.interfaces.IPathRouter`.

 When writing :py:class:`~weblayer.interfaces.IRequestHandler` code, you can access your :py:class:`~weblayer.interfaces.IStaticURLGenerator` at `self.static`, your :py:class:`~weblayer.interfaces.IAuthenticationManager` at `self.auth` and your :py:class:`~weblayer.interfaces.ISecureCookieWrapper` at `self.cookies`.
 Your :py:class:`~weblayer.interfaces.ITemplateRenderer` is available through `self.render()`.

-Finally, the return value of your handler method is passed to your :py:class:`~weblayer.interfaces.IResponseNormaliser` implementation which uses it to either replace or update the :py:class:`~weblayer.interfaces.IResponse` originally passed in to your :py:class:`~weblayer.interfaces.IRequestHandler` and now returned as the response of your :py:class:`~weblayer.interfaces.IWSGIApplication`.
+Finally, the return value of your handler method is passed to your :py:class:`~weblayer.interfaces.IResponseNormaliser`, which uses it to either replace or update the :py:class:`~weblayer.interfaces.IResponse` originally passed in to your :py:class:`~weblayer.interfaces.IRequestHandler` before the :py:class:`~weblayer.interfaces.IResponse` is returned as the response of your :py:class:`~weblayer.interfaces.IWSGIApplication`.

 Overriding